-The purpose of including a residuary clause in a Will, is to ensure that any property not mentioned in your Will, is properly disposed of without the risk of a partial intestacy arising.
-A partial intestacy means, that a gift in the Will has failed and that part of the property will be dealt with, in accordance with the Intestacy Rules set out in the Succession Act.
+A residuary clause in a Will can ensure that any property not mentioned in your Will is properly disposed of without the risk of a partial intestacy arising.
+A partial intestacy means, that a gift in the Will has failed and that part of the property will be dealt with, in accordance with the intestacy laws set out in the Succession Act.

 An example of the issues that can be caused by residuary clauses can be seen in the New South Wales Supreme Court proceedings Arnott v Leong.

 In this case the deceased died in 2007 leaving a Will that left certain shares and funds to his sister and the residue of his Estate to Sue Austin (“Sue”) and Stephen Leong (“Stephen”) in equal shares.

 The issue arose when Sue, a professional clinician of the deceased, disclaimed her interest under the deceased’s Will as she deemed it inappropriate to accept a gift from a person with whom she was in a professional relationship.

 Following the disclaimer by Sue the Executor of the Estate took the view that there was doubt as to who was entitled to receive Sue’s share of the Estate.
 Stephen contended that he should take Sue’s share.
 The deceased’ parents argued that there was a partial intestacy and that meant that Sue’s share should pass to them, in accordance with the Intestacy Rules as the deceased died without a spouse or children.

 Stephen argued that the construction of the terms of the Will led to the conclusion, that it was the deceased’s intention that if Sue or Stephen did not take their share, then their share would pass to the other.